 On Sunday, when you settle in to watch the Super Bowl and maybe pop the top on a beer or six, you’ll witness an impressive display of dominance.
 It might not come from San Francisco 49ers quarterback phenom Colin Kaepernick, or from retiring Baltimore Ravens linebacker Ray Lewis – or from either of the teams on the field, for that matter.
-Just watch the ads, though, and you’ll definitely see it from Anheuser-Busch InBev, the beer giant, roll over other advertisers with the confidence and head of steam of a winner.
+Just watch the ads and you’ll see Anheuser-Busch InBev, the beer giant, roll over other advertisers with the confidence and head of steam of a winner.

 Anheuser-Busch is the exclusive beer advertiser on the Super Bowl broadcast, having bought 4.5 minutes of commercial time to promote Bud and Bud Light as well as it newest brands, Budweiser Black Crown and Beck’s Sapphire.
 And just in case the beer and football connection wasn’t clear enough from that, the 49ers, coincidentally, just this week announced a 10-year deal to make Bud Light the "official and exclusive malt beverage partner" when it opens its new $1.2 billion stadium in Santa Clara next year.